Buying your Engagement and Wedding rings?

-- Choose something classic in design – you are going to be wearing this ring for a long time and fashions change, so go for something that will still look good in 20 years time.
+- Choose something classic in design.
+You are going to be wearing this ring for a long time and fashions change, so go for something that will still look good in 20 years.

 - Buy the best you can afford.
-This doesn’t mean the biggest stone.
-Again you are going to be wearing this day in and day out for years, can what you are choosing stand up to all the wear and tear of everyday life?
+Again you are going to be wearing this every day.
+Can what you are choosing stand up to all the wear and tear of everyday life?
 Make sure the ring band is substantial and the stones you choose are hard wearing.
-E.g. diamonds, sapphire and rubies are all hard, opals are very soft and break, ask about the stones durability.
+Diamonds, sapphires and rubies are all hard, opals are very soft and can break, so ask about the stones durability.

 - Think about your wedding band when choosing the engagement ring.
 Are you, or can you wear your engagement ring all the time?
 Does a straight band fit up against it, or are you going to have to get a shaped band made to fit around it.
-If you have to have a shaped band and can’t wear your engagement ring with it because of the work you do, will you like a shaped band on its own?
-If you don’t, choose and engagement ring that will fit with a straight wedding band.
+If you have to have a shaped band and can’t wear your engagement ring with it do you like a shaped band on its own?
+If you don’t, choose an engagement ring that will fit with a straight wedding band.

 - What kind of job have you got?
-A high set solitaire can be lovely, but impractical if you work with children or elderly people, where it might scratch them.
+A high set solitaire can be lovely, but impractical if you work with children or elderly people because it might scratch them.
 If your hands are in and out of packaging it may be damaged easily.
 Think about how practical it is for your life style.

 - Make sure it fits you well.
 The jeweller you are buying it from should be able to size it for you.
 Remember the higher and heavier the stone setting the more it will turn on your hand.
 The weight will cause it to turn on your finger.

 - If you can’t find a ring you like, you could have it made specially to your own ideas.
 You may be lucky enough to have been given an old ring with nice stones that could easily be re-set into a more stylish setting, saving you money while keeping a personnel sentiment.